Vlad6422/VUT_IPK_Client/Readme.md

 ### **Data Transmission**

-TCP organizes data so that it can be transmitted between a server and a client.
-It guarantees the integrity of the data being communicated over a network.
-Before it transmits data, TCP establishes a connection between a source and its destination, which it ensures remains live until communication begins. [[1]](https://datatracker.ietf.org/doc/html/rfc9293)
+TCP manages data sent between a server and client, keeping it accurate.
+It sets up a stable connection before transmitting and ensures it stays active until communication begins. [[1]](https://datatracker.ietf.org/doc/html/rfc9293)

 ### **Congestion Control**

-Transmission Control Protocol uses a congestion control algorithm that includes various aspects of an additive increase/multiplicative decrease scheme, along with other schemes including slow start and a congestion window, to achieve congestion avoidance.
-The TCP congestion-avoidance algorithm is the primary basis for congestion control in the Internet.
-Per the end-to-end principle, congestion control is largely a function of internet hosts, not the network itself.
-There are several variations and versions of the algorithm implemented in protocol stacks of operating systems of computers that connect to the Internet. [[24]](https://en.wikipedia.org/wiki/TCP_congestion_control)  [[1]](https://datatracker.ietf.org/doc/html/rfc9293).
+The Transmission Control Protocol (TCP) uses a congestion control algorithm to manage network traffic.
+It combines an additive increase/multiplicative decrease approach with techniques like slow start and a congestion window to prevent network congestion.
+This algorithm is the main way the Internet handles congestion.
+Based on the end-to-end principle, congestion control is mostly handled by the devices (hosts) connected to the Internet, not the network itself.
+Different versions of this algorithm are built into the operating systems of computers that access the Internet. [[24]](https://en.wikipedia.org/wiki/TCP_congestion_control)  [[1]](https://datatracker.ietf.org/doc/html/rfc9293).

 ### **Error Detection and Correction**

-TCP uses checksums to detect errors in transmitted data.
-If an error is detected, the sender will retransmit the affected segment.
-Congestion Control described before -  TCP uses algorithms to adjust its sending rate based on network congestion. [[1]](https://datatracker.ietf.org/doc/html/rfc9293)
+TCP employs checksums to identify errors in transmitted data.
+If an error is found, the sender retransmits the affected segment.
+For congestion control, TCP uses algorithms, including additive increase/multiplicative decrease, slow start, and a congestion window, to adjust its sending rate based on network congestion, helping to prevent network overload. [[1]](https://datatracker.ietf.org/doc/html/rfc9293)

 ### **Connection Termination**

-The connection termination phase uses a four-way handshake, with each side of the connection terminating independently.
-When an endpoint wishes to stop its half of the connection, it transmits a FIN packet, which the other end acknowledges with an ACK.
-Therefore, a typical tear-down requires a pair of FIN and ACK segments from each TCP endpoint.
-After the side that sent the first FIN has responded with the final ACK, it waits for a timeout before finally closing the connection, during which time the local port is unavailable for new connections, this state lets the TCP client resend the final acknowledgment to the server in case the ACK is lost in transit.
-The time duration is implementation-dependent, but some common values are 30 seconds, 1 minute, and 2 minutes.
-After the timeout, the client enters the CLOSED state and the local port becomes available for new connections.  [[1]](https://datatracker.ietf.org/doc/html/rfc9293) [[19]](https://www.geeksforgeeks.org/tcp-connection-termination/)
+TCP connection termination uses a four-way handshake, allowing each side to end its part of the connection independently.
+When one side wants to close its half, it sends a FIN packet, and the other side responds with an ACK.
+This process repeats for the other side, so closing the connection typically involves two FIN-ACK pairs.
+After sending the final ACK, the side that initiated the first FIN waits for a timeout—usually 30 seconds, 1 minute, or 2 minutes, depending on the system—before fully closing.
+This waiting period, called the TIME_WAIT state, ensures the final ACK can be resent if it’s lost and prevents the local port from being reused immediately.
+Once the timeout ends, the connection enters the CLOSED state, and the port becomes available for new connections.  [[1]](https://datatracker.ietf.org/doc/html/rfc9293) [[19]](https://www.geeksforgeeks.org/tcp-connection-termination/)

 ### **Beneffits of TCP** [[1]](https://datatracker.ietf.org/doc/html/rfc9293)